It's a place where fresh, local ingredients are appreciated, community is valued and our farmers, bakers and makers cherished and treated as friends.

 You'll be hard-pressed to find seafood fresher than right here in Redcliffe.
 Enjoy some of the country's finest chefs who transform the seafood into mouth-watering culinary delights.

-For a true trawler-to-plate offering, don't be shellfish and find out for yourself why Tempest Seafood Restaurant & Tepanyaki Grill are renowned for serving up the best seafood dishes.
-Enjoy a delicious seafood platter for two, as you overlook the Scarborough Marina.
+For a true trawler-to-plate offering, don't be shellfish and find out why Tempest Seafood Restaurant & Tepanyaki Grill are renowned for serving the best seafood dishes.
+Enjoy a delicious seafood platter for two as you overlook the Scarborough Marina.

-If you're looking for some fish and chips to enjoy by the beach or in a nearby park, you can't go past the famous Morgan’s Seafood.
+If you're looking for fish and chips to enjoy by the beach or a nearby park, you can't go past the famous Morgan’s Seafood.

-We hope you enjoy your time exploring all the wonderful local produce our region the has to offer.
+We hope you enjoy exploring all the wonderful local produce our region has to offer.